-All students who are on campus in person this fall are tested for COVID-19 and are required to complete a daily health status survey.
-Face masks are required indoors and outdoors except when eating, grooming and sleeping.
+All students who are on campus in person this fall and spring will be tested for COVID-19 and required to complete a daily health status survey.
+Face masks must be worn 24/7 both indoors and outdoors except when eating, grooming and sleeping.
 Mental health and counseling resources are available, and students can examine the risk and options to decide what’s best for them.

 Courses in 2020-21 are being offered in a variety of formats, including a hybrid format that includes in-person and virtual components.
 SMFA Studio Arts curriculum is mixing virtual instruction with in person studio use.
 Physical distancing is required of everyone participating in person.
 Students with disabilities may submit documentation The StAAR (Student Accessibility & Academic Resource) Center to initiate a request for accommodations.

 The capacity of many buildings, and many rooms within buildings, has been reduced to allow for physical distancing.
 Entry to many Tufts facilities is being access-controlled in a new way in 2020-21.
 It is anticipated that dine-in service will be possible in the dining centers at various times during the academic year, and reservations will be required.
 At other times, all service is takeout only.

 To begin the spring semester and until further notice, the Steve Tisch Sports & Fitness Center is closed to all use, except for Physical Education courses that students are taking for academic credit.
 When health conditions permit, the University plans to re-open the fitness center and pool for student and staff use subject to applicable safety guidelines.
 Competition in all varsity, club and intramural fall and winter sports has been canceled.
 Planning continues for the possibility of competition in spring sports later in the semester, and updated information will be provided as it becomes available.
 The athletics department and the Office for Campus Life are collaborating to provide low-risk, non-contact recreation activities and expanded e-sports opportunities for students.

 Our community’s health and safety depend on all members abiding by certain standards.
-This includes a general ban on university-sponsored travel in fall 2020 to reduce the number of people who contract and spread COVID-19.
+This includes the University's general ban on university-sponsored travel extending into the spring 2021 semester to reduce the number of people who contract and spread COVID-19.